suffolklibraries/sljekyll/_events/gainsborough-2017-08-14-boys-inspire.md

 breadcrumb: y
 ---

-Boys aged 8+ are invited to book in advance at the library for a sports session at Inspire.
+Boys aged 8+ are invited for a sports session at Inspire leaving from the library.

+Advance booking essential.
 No need to be a member of our Boys' Group already - come along!